Chengpu0707/VarianceArithmetic/README.md

 # VarianceArithmetic

+## Purpose

 A floating-point arithmetic with value and uncertainty (variance) pair.
 The arithmetic is described in Latex/VarianceArithmetic It is also published at http://arxiv.org/abs/2410.01223

+## Target

+The code is targeted for Vs Code IDE.
+For the ease of sharing source code, no project file is provided.

+## Implementing Languages and Folders

 The pyton implementation is under ./Python, containing both source code and test code.
 Run all unit test will generate txt files under ./Python/Output Specifically, analytic.py allows the solution to any analytic functions.
+Not included is the python interpreter and libraries (numpy, scipy, sympy) which needs to be piped by the donwloader.

 The C++ implementation is under ./Cpp, as *.h files, with a self-made simple unit test framework using assert.
 Run all unit test will generate txt files under ./Cpp/Output